What money tests do I need to pass before buying first home?

 How much you have in your rainy-day account is really up to you.
 Discussions often suggest three months of living expenses, but it’s important to self-reflect and review your expenses and situation to determine how much you need.

 If you’ve obtained a variable loan have you considered the extra expense you would face if the rates rose.
 How much extra would it be a month?
 How would you need to restructure your budget to afford the increase in payments?
+Speak with a professional mortgage broker who can help your understand your repayments if interest rates rise.

 To determine how much extra your repayments would be if rates were to rise, try our loan calculator here.